marios-siatis/serilog-extensions/ReadMe.md

 # Serilog & SEQ Wrapper

+This package is useful in cases where the project is already existing and we don't want refactor each and every file to use serilog instead of MEL logger
-Replaces normal Microsoft Extensions Logging (MEL) with Serilog.
+- Sets up structure logging by replacing normal Microsoft Extensions Logging (MEL) with Serilog.
+- Enriches the log context with the Application Name.
+Useful when working locally with multiple services.
+- Writes logs to Applications Insights
+- Writes logs local SEQ instance.

 https://www.nuget.org/packages/MariosSiati.StructuredLogging.Core/